Ekberjan/Iris_Image_Matching/README.md

 6. The parameters for Gabor filters used are saved in those files under `PirisParam` folder.

 7. You can change relevant contents of file `configuration.ini` for other purposes, such as writing out the matching score result into a file, etc. Read the above mentioned documentation for further details.

+8. This distribution is subject to GNU GENERAL PUBLIC LICENSE.

+Best wishes,

+Ekberjan